codingSince9/imdb-clone-project/backend/HELP.md

 # Read Me First
 The following was discovered as part of building this project:

-* The original package name 'lab1.lab1-backend' is invalid and this project uses 'lab1.lab1backend' instead.
+* The original package name 'imdb.imdb-backend' is invalid and this project uses 'imdb.lab1backend' instead.

 # Getting Started